 The earliest carbon offset initiatives centred around replanting trees as a way to counterbalance carbon emissions.
-Pointed critiques from pundits, such as George Monbiot, were mainly aimed at these early carbon offset schemes as being little more than bribes to wash away our environmental guilt.
+Pundits such as George Monbiot issued pointed critiques at these early carbon offset schemes, describing them as little more than bribes to wash away our environmental guilt.

-However, since then, carbon offset schemes have evolved to support renewable energy projects such as:
+Since then, however, carbon offset schemes have evolved to support renewable energy projects such as:

-- Wind turbines in India to replace coal power stations
+- Wind turbines in countries India to replace coal power stations.

 - Building greenhouse gas recovery systems for large landfill sites.